 The Great Migration (between 1916 and 1970) of African Americans from the South into urban areas of the North and West in America shaped the interactions between African Americans and urban police departments.
 The police department (comprised of mostly white officers) were not accustomed to the presence of African American and used fear and hostility as a means of reaction.
-Police departments of the north presumed that African American men had an inherent tendency towards criminal behaviour.
+Police departments of the north presumed that African American men had an inherent tendency towards criminal behavior.

 Following World War II, the incidences of police brutality increased in frequency for a wide variety of reasons.

 6. It’s believed to be an issue of class, too.

 Victims of police brutality, including not only African American people (whites and other ethnic groups too), typically come from a poor or a low-income background.
 They have typically lacked the political influence and the financial resources required to publicize their comments on police brutality effectively.

 7. Black Lives Matter emerged as a way to fight back with protest.

 The death of Michael Brown, an unarmed black teenager, triggered protests nationally back in 2014.
 A powerful and crucial social movement was launched by activists after his death, which is now known as “Black Lives Matter”.

 8. Justice prevailed, but the damage was done.

 Back in 1991, a man named Rodney King was beaten by numerous police officers after he led police on a car chase throughout LA county.
 A video of the beating was recorded, and King was in critical condition, suffering 11 fracturing and other injuries.
 Two officers were sentenced to 30 months in prison, and King was awarded $3.8 million in compensatory damages.